 I was down at the river bathing one morning, and trying to piece together what exactly the problem was.
 I sat on a rock next to the rapids and attempted to meditate again with mixed results.
 As I returned to my tambo I was greeted by a Praying Mantis.
 It had gotten in my tambo and was hanging out on the screen.
 Luckily Praying Mantis’ are about the best bug to have around as they eat all of the other pesky annoying insects.

 I decided this Praying Mantis could stay and named him “Fred”.
 He looked like a Fred for sure.

 I’ve been reading this super trippy, awesome nature reference book called Animal Speaks by Ted Andrews, and brought it with me on the trip.
 The book is an encyclopedia of the archetypal qualities associated with hundreds of animals.
-If you had a pack of raccoons break into your garage, you’d look up raccoons at it would provide you insight about what the “racooon qualities” were and how they would be applicable to your life.
+If you had a pack of raccoons break into your garage, you’d look up raccoons and it would provide you insight about what the “racooon qualities” were and how they would be applicable to your life.
 If you run across a snake in the woods, you’d look up snakes, etc,.
-From my experience with the book the synchronicities have been super trippy and awesome.
+From my experience with the book the synchronicities have been wildly serendipitous.
 I highly recommend checking out this book if you are in to this kind of thing–especially if you seem to be having random run ins with animals.
-I think all 20 people on the trip borrowed the book for a moment or two–and its just plain magical how dead on the book is.

-So naturally after running into Fred (immediately after my difficulty meditating in the river), I looked up praying mantis in the book and the following are the trippy synchronistic highlights:
+So, naturally after running into Fred (immediately after my difficulty meditating in the river), I looked up praying mantis in the book and the following are the highlights: